global stock index invest guide

 Table 3: US components of global stock indices

-Global indices primarily include large corporations.
+The best-known global indices primarily include large corporations.
 Small and mid-sized companies are usually not represented, despite their substantial economic significance.
+Nonetheless, there are also specialized global indices representing mid-cap and small-cap companies.

 What are the alternatives?